mike10004/common-helper/README.md

 * imnetio-helper: imaging, networking, and I/O
 * ormlite-helper and ormlite-helper-testtools: help with ORMLite and database unit/integration testing
-* native-helper: help with platform-dependent tasks like external processes and platform-specific filesystem conventions
+* native-helper: help with platform-dependent tasks like subprocesses and platform-specific filesystem conventions

 ## Imaging, Networking, and I/O